HCI International Conference Series

 The HCI International Conference was founded by Prof. Gavriel Salvendy (Purdue University, USA, and Tsinghua University, P.R.
 China) in 1984 with the 1st USA-Japan Conference on Human-Computer Interaction, which was held in Honolulu, Hawaii, USA, 18-20 August.
 HCI International is held jointly with a number of affiliated conferences under one management and one registration.

-The conference objective is to provide an international forum for the dissemination and exchange of up-to-date scientific information on theoretical, generic and applied areas of Human-Computer Interaction (HCI), Human Interface and Management of Information, Universal Access, Engineering Psychology, Cognitive Ergonomics, Virtual, Augmented and Mixed Reality, Cross-Cultural Design, Social Computing, Social Media, Augmented Cognition, Digital Human Modeling and Applications in Health, Safety, Ergonomics and Risk Management, Design, User Experience and Usability, Distributed, Ambient and Pervasive Interactions, Human Aspects of Information Security, Privacy and Trust, HCI in Business, and Learning and Collaboration Technologies.
+The conference objective is to provide an international forum for the dissemination and exchange of up-to-date scientific information on theoretical, generic and applied areas of Human-Computer Interaction (HCI), Human Interface and Management of Information, Universal Access, Engineering Psychology, Cognitive Ergonomics, Virtual, Augmented and Mixed Reality, Cross-Cultural Design, Social Computing, Social Media, Augmented Cognition, Digital Human Modeling and Applications in Health, Safety, Ergonomics and Risk Management, Design, User Experience and Usability, Distributed, Ambient and Pervasive Interactions, Human Aspects of Information Security, Privacy and Trust, HCI in Business, Learning and Collaboration Technologies, and Human Aspects of IT for the Aged Population.
 This is accomplished through various modes of communication, such as plenary presentations, parallel sessions, poster sessions, tutorials, exhibitions, etc.

-Starting in 2014, HCI International has become annual.
-You are invited to visit the webpage of HCI International 2015 which will be held in The Westin Bonaventure Hotel, Los Angeles, CA, USA, 2-7 August 2015.
+You are invited to visit the webpage of HCI International 2016 which will be held in The Westin Harbour Castle Hotel, Toronto, Canada, 17-22 July 2016.